Frequently Asked Questions

 What is your service area?

 We are based out of Ajax, Ontario and have a service area that covers most of the suburban centres east of Toronto.
-This includes the Durham Region (Pickering, Ajax, Whitby, Brooklin, Oshawa, Courtice, Bowmanville and Newcastle) as well as Stouffville and parts of Markham and Scarborough.
+This includes the Durham Region (Pickering, Ajax, Whitby, Brooklin, Oshawa, Courtice, Bowmanville and Newcastle) as well as Stouffville, Markham and Scarborough.
+We also covers residential areas in Port Perry, Port Hope and Cobourg.
 Please feel free to contact us to see if we service your area.

 How long does it take to complete the appraisal?